spchal/rtld_solaris/Rtld/output/README.md

 Two vulnerable test cases are made for testing the tool.
 Their normal execuion, without any exploit has the following result:

-Markup : 1. nolibc.txt
+         1. nolibc.txt

          2. rop_normal

 They are again tested with attaching an exploit to the program.
 The result is :

-Markup : 1. libc.txt
+         1. libc.txt

          2. rop-exploited

 The above two cases are compared by taking the diff.
 The files include:

-Markup : 1. diff_libc.txt
+         1. diff_libc.txt

          2. diff_rop.txt